Stroke symptoms: What are the warning signs of stroke?

 • Cognitive challenges.

-Fleeting symptoms of stroke may indicate a mini-stroke – also called a Transient Ischaemic Attack (TIA) – which can last from a few minutes up to a period of several hours, but should never be ignored.
+Fleeting symptoms of stroke may indicate a mini stroke – also called a Transient Ischaemic Attack (TIA) – which can last from a few minutes up to a period of several hours.
+Though they are transient, they should never be ignored.
+As discussed in our previous article on mini strokes, symptoms come on suddenly and depend on which part of the brain is affected.

 Learn more about how to prevent stroke.